 When noise interferes with communication, it can be a safety hazard, making it difficult for warnings to be heard.
 Because of the way human ears work, just a 3 dB change in noise levels might be noticed, but every 3 dB doubles the noise, so small changes can actually be much more significant.

-We carry out noise monitoring and risk assessment services, where we measure the sound levels in your workplace, identify causes of noise and who is likely to be affected, and recommend actions to take to comply with current regulations.
+During our noise monitoring and risk assessment services, where we measure the sound levels in your workplace, identify causes of noise and who is likely to be affected, and recommend actions to take to comply with current regulations.

-Contact our friendly team of experts to find out more about workplace noise assessments or any of our other services:
+Contact our friendly team of experts to find out more about workplace noise assessments or any of our other services.